-The veterinarians at White Bear Animal Hospital are experienced at performing a wide variety of routine surgeries on dogs and cats, including spays, neuters, declaws, tumor removals, as well as more advanced surgeries such as Cystotomies, Enterotomies and Intestinal Resections.
-Routine dental procedures include complete oral examinations, scaling and polishing of teeth, digital dental radiographs as well as dental extractions and the surgical removal of oral tumors when necessary.
+The veterinarians at White Bear Animal Hospital are experienced at performing a wide variety of routine surgeries on dogs and cats, including spays, neuters, and tumor removals, as well as more advanced surgeries such as cystotomies, enterotomies, and intestinal resections.
+Routine dental procedures include complete oral examinations, scaling, and polishing of teeth, digital dental radiographs as well as dental extractions and the surgical removal of oral tumors when necessary.
 Our anesthetic protocols are designed to minimize your pet’s anesthetic risk and post-operative discomfort.
 Our veterinary hospital is prepared to deliver outstanding care with both standard and advanced dental care options!

 Specialized Soft Tissue and Orthopedic Surgery

-For some of our orthopedic and specialized soft tissue surgical procedures we enlist the services of Veterinary Surgical Specialists, a local group of highly experienced board certified veterinary surgeons.
+For our orthopedic and some of our soft tissue surgical procedures, we enlist the services of local highly experienced board certified veterinary surgeons.
 These veterinary specialists are able to perform most procedures here in our animal hospital where we can provide both pre- and post-operative care for our patients.

 Our CryoProbe cryosurgical unit uses extremely cold pressurized nitrous oxide gas to freeze tissue causing the treated cells to die.
 Cryosurgery is a great option for removing small benign cutaneous masses, can be performed in the exam room, is extremely accurate, takes only a few seconds to perform, and in most cases, does not require local anesthesia.